 In practice, housings costs for "norm-space" depend further on the detailed rules by municipalities.
 In our case we approximate these with actual costs related to dwelling in proportion to housing size and applying an upper limit to avoid unreasonably large housing costs.
-We currently use the average actual housing cost from registry data as a ceiling, which was 122 EUR in 2016, 133 EUR in 2017 and 143 EUR in 2018.
-For 2019, the 2018 figure is adjusted with the CPI forecast.
+We currently use the average actual housing cost from registry data as a ceiling, which was 122 EUR in 2016, 133 EUR in 2017, 143 EUR in 2018 and 156 EUR in 2019.
+For 2020, the 2019 figure is adjusted with the CPI forecast.